lucasvtiradentes/esports-notifier/README.md

 To effectively use this project, do the following steps:

+In order to use install this tool: https://github.com/tani/cheeriogs

 <details>
   <summary>1 - create a Google Apps Scripts (GAS) project</summary>
   <div>